✨Guide: Crafting Your Syllabus' AI Policy

 🖼️ The Big Picture

-In this guide to developing AI policies for university-level syllabi, I recommend that you, the professor, take a holistic approach that addresses both student AI use and your own professorial AI use.
-This not only creates an equitable culture of honesty and trust but also the opportunity for a dialogue between you and your students about the evolving role of AI in our collective learning experience.
+In this Guide to developing AI policies for university-level syllabi, I recommend that you, the professor, take a holistic approach that addresses both student AI use and your own professorial AI use.
+This not only creates an equitable culture of honesty and trust but also the opportunity for a dialogue between you and your students about the evolving role of AI in (their) education.

 A subscription gets you: